usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `f5e541c25ae65b0467e00f4bf67533c8`
-- :material-text: **Run description:** we use indri as the searching tool  we use tf and idf as the feature  we use edit distance as the similarity function  tf and idf is used as the feature edit distance is used as the similarity function
+- :material-text: **Run description:** we use indri as the searching tool  we use tf and idf as the feature  we use edit distance as the similarity function

 ---
 #### priindA2